facelessuser/BracketHighlighter/docs/customize.md

     ```

 ### 'Run Instance' Plugins
-`Run instance` plugins are fed into the BracketHighlighter command via the `plugin` parameter.
-They are executed after a match is made.
+`Run instance` plugins are manually invoked bracket matching with an attached plugin.
+The plugin itself is executed after a match is made.
+When defining a manually invoked BH command, either `bh_key` or `bh_async_key` should be used (key referring to key binding, but is also used for the menu and command palette).
+It may be misleading as to what `bh_async_key` means, but it is mainly a workaround to launch BH keys from the command palette.
+The command is kicked off asynchronously to ensure the palette closes before executing, but the BH command itself is still synchronous.

 Example of run instance plugin getting called:
 ```javascript